juso40/BLMapEditor/README.md

  - Backspace to reset the currently selected objects Position/Scale/Rotation to their default values
  - DEL to destroy the currently selected object
  - 0 to reset the objects distance/offset to your camera
  - X to cycle trough the available object-Rotation modes
+ - P to toggle the object preview on/off

 Cannot be rebinded:
   - LMB to start/stop moving the currently selected object